lewagon/dotfiles/04-Front-End/04-Middleman/01-Playing-with-ERB/README.md

 ## Middleman commands

-Then you have two important Middleman commands:
+Then you can use two important Middleman commands:

 ```bash
 $ middleman server # launch local server (Ctr + C to kill it)